-With real estate commissions in NYC at around 6 percent of the sale price, the cost of an average two-bedroom Manhattan apartment well over $1 million, and the market favoring sellers, the lure of selling an apartment without a broker is obvious.
+With real estate commissions in NYC hovering around 5 to 6 percent of the sale price, and the cost of a two-bedroom Manhattan apartment averaging well over $1 million, the financial lure of selling a co-op, condo or brownstone without a broker is obvious.

-If you do decide to fly solo, here are some things to understand:
+If you do decide to fly solo, here are some things to know before liftoff:

 - There are actually two types of FSBOs: The kind where you pay no commission to brokers, and the kind where you offer a commission to a broker who brings you a buyer.
-That amount can be anything that you want, but 3%--the typical “co-broke” split that a buyer’s broker would receive if you had hired your own broker at a 6% commission—will get you the most exposure to buyers working with brokers.
+That amount can be anything that you want, but 2.5 to 3 percent--the typical “co-broke” split that a buyer’s broker would receive if you had hired your own full-service broker at a 5 to 6 percent commission—will command the most exposure to buyers working with brokers.

-- If you pay no commission, you will be marketing only to buyers working without a broker.
+- If you offer no commission, you will be marketing only to buyers working without a broker.
 That wipes out a huge percentage of prospective buyers.

-- Many brokers refuse to bring clients even to fee-paying FSBOs—in effect, blackballing your listing--because they do not want to encourage the success and proliferation of FSBOs.
+- Some brokers refuse to bring clients even to fee-paying FSBOs—in effect, blackballing your listing--because they do not want to encourage the success and proliferation of FSBOs.

-- If you do manage to find a buyer, and that buyer does not have a broker, you will be responsible for preparing the buyer for the board package and board interview, if there is one.
+- You will be responsible for preparing the buyer for the board package and board interview (if there is one) if you find a buyer who does not have a broker, and you are not working with a brokerage, .
 Also, because you will be speaking directly with the buyer, your level of liability regarding legal disclosures may be increased.